‘Cooking the (visitors) books: the Australian War Memorial struggles with statistics – again’, Honest History, 7 February 2017

 How did the Memorial interpret the 2015-16 figures, though?
 ‘Record numbers of Australians and international visitors walked through the front gates, spurred by the centenary of the start of the First World War and the magnificent new First World War galleries’, says Kerry Stokes, Chair of the Memorial Council, on page 2 of the 2015-16 report.
 There is a similar claim in the body of the report: ‘The number of visitors walking through the front doors has increased on last year’ (page 14).
 (Note that these reports are supposed to be for financial years.
 It is possible that Mr Stokes’s rather garbled account is referring to a figure for calendar year 2015, though such a figure is not provided.
 The reference on page 14, however, is explicitly to ‘[t]he 2015-16 financial year’.)

 The 2015-16 report (page viii) does indeed include as the top line under ‘Visitors’ a figure of 1.232 million, which is 90 000 higher than the 1.142 million on the equivalent line of the 2014-15 report (page xiv).
-But the 2015-16 figure includes 145 264 who came to touring exhibitions outside Canberra, whereas the 2014-15 figure does not.
+But the 2015-16 visitors figure includes 145 264 who came to touring exhibitions outside Canberra, whereas the 2014-15 visitors figure does not include touring exhibitions.
 Even if we compare like with like the result is still the same: the 2014-15 report also has a figure of 1.282 million for attendance at ‘Memorial exhibitions and travelling exhibitions’ so even that figure is 50 000 higher than the equivalent figure for 2015-16.

 Figure 2 illustrates the point.
 The Memorial’s own statistics contradict its claims about an increase: comparing like with like shows a decrease in visitors across the financial years, not an increase.
 The only way the number goes up, year on financial year, is if we compare ‘apples’ and ‘oranges’.